Why representation matters

 After all, we naturally empathise with the people we see in our interpersonal life and in the media.
 So, exposure to people from underrepresented groups (whether a friend, public figure or a character) helps build that bond and in doing so, embrace the uniqueness of each person rather than the stereotypes associated with their identity.

 Once we’ve built that connection, we’re more likely to approach other people with less prejudice.
-In fact, research shows that positive LGBTQIA+ media representation helped transform public opinions about LGBTQ+ people and feelings about their rights too.
+In fact, research shows that positive LGBTQIA+ media representation helped transform public opinions about LGBTQIA+ people and feelings about their rights too.

 Why does this matter to Moorepay?

 At Moorepay we are committed to improve diversity, equity, and inclusion in our business.
-With our colleague networks supporting us, including LGBTQIA+ network Moore Visibility, we’ve renewed our effort to ensure our internal and external content represent the diversity of our colleagues, customers and network.
+With our colleague networks supporting us, including LGBTQIA+ network Moore Visibility, we’ve renewed our effort to ensure our internal and external content represent the diversity of our colleagues, customers, and network.
 This includes using inclusive language and imagery and reviewing our internal processes to make it a more inclusive culture for all.